tradle/multi-hyperbee/README.md

   const multiHyperbee = new MultiHyperbee(feed, {diffHyperbee, opts: hyperbeeOpts}) }

-// Each app usually has its own key exchange mechanism with remote peers ...
+// Each app usually has its own key exchange mechanism with remote peers.
+So after exchange is completed,
-// To receive updates, add remote peer's diff feed.
+// we know the keys of the peer's diff feeds.
+To receive updates from them, you need to add them here.
 Repeat for all remote peers.
 {
   ...
   const peerDiffFeed = hypercore(replicaStorage, peerDiffFeedKey, {...feedOpts})